Start Here

 Economic development professionals

-Community leaders who feel like they are doing a lot but not seeing enough change
+Community leaders who feel like they are doing a lot, but not seeing enough change

 How to Use This Guide

 You can read this in two ways.
+There is no single “right” entry point.
+Sequence matters more than completion.

 Option 1: Start at the Beginning